If you’re planning a trip around Europe then you’d be amiss to leave Amsterdam out.

 I don’t really care about my family or friends, but they should know that I also don’t really care about myself, so it’s hardly an insult.
 I mean yeah, it’s no compliment.
-But life isn’t all compliments so I don’t see how any one can really complain about that.
+But life isn’t all compliments, so I don’t see how anyone can really complain about that.

-My sister.
 My sister wants a lot of things, she’s really after stuff that girl.
-One week she wants some pair of shoes then it’s concert tickets then it’s a hat that looks to me just like any old hat that you could buy anywhere but apparently is a very special hat that you can only buy in one place and in that one special place it costs about two hundred British Stirling pounds).
+One week she wants some pair of shoes, then it’s concert tickets, then it’s a hat (that looks to me just like any old hat that you could buy anywhere, but, apparently, is a very special hat that you can only buy in one place and in that one special place it costs about two hundred British Stirling pounds).

 Now, I have an opinion of myself, which is probably by a large margin quite inaccurate, that I try to stick to purchasing things which are essential, especially when it comes to big purchases.
-Of course I spend money on alcohol, and that’s not essential.
-And I spend money on cigarettes, and their not essential.
-But if you only buy those things, you realise that it means you can cope with not being able to buy anything more lasting.
-Success!
+Of course, I spend money on alcohol, and that’s not essential.
+And I spend money on cigarettes, and they’re not essential.
+But, if you only buy those things, you realise that it means you can cope with not being able to buy anything more lasting.

 A fur gilet is not an essential.
 So I refused.
 I got her a book that was reduced to 99p.
 She pretended to like it and I pretended to be happy.
-That’s how family works.

 “Living on the road is hard.
 Dying on the road is really hard.
 But leaving the road?
 Now that’s impossible”

-When you are lost and in pain and bleeding it is a blessing.
-When you are alone and cold and scared it is a blessing.
+When you are lost and in pain and bleeding – it is a blessing.
+When you are alone and cold and scared – it is a blessing.
 When you don’t know how you’re going to get back to civilisation, and whether you even want too, it is a blessing.
 It is a blessing, now and forever, it is a blessing.

-To ‘go static’ in the vernacular of the road, to plant your feet down heavily and hang up your wondering boots, to turn your back on the wind and the rain and the sun and the glory and make your self still.
+To ‘go static’ in the vernacular of the road, to plant your feet down heavily and hang up your wandering boots, to turn your back on the wind and the rain and the sun and the glory and make your self still.
 To stop.
 To stop after a lifetime.
 To stand still and stop.
 That’s tough.

 I am envious of him in some ways, he is gaining a new perspective on life in his last days.
 Perhaps he is the one acting without fear by leaving the road.
 I suppose the true embodiment of the life I wish to lead is following your feelings and following your instincts, whether that leads you along the road or off it…

-KITCHENS there’s no such thing as a good hostel without a good kitchen.
+There’s no such thing as a good hostel without a good kitchen.
 A hostel needs a kitchen just like a human needs a brain, or a stomach or an iPad or something.

 Without a kitchen, how can the people cook?
 Without a clean kitchen, how can people cook happily?
 Without a big kitchen, how can people cook together?
 Without a modern kitchen, how can people cook without some sort of old time skills or something?

 Whilst they would often be maligned and horror stories would always be shared of disgusting bathrooms, flea ridden beds and dodgy deals, the hostel reigned supreme and unchallenged and so could retain its defects without any fear that it would be punished for them.

-Whatever happened you always had the solidarity of your fellow travellers, a solidarity born of the fact that your had to accept this situation, that this was the deal that you accepted when you left your boring home and your boring life and your boring friends and your boring family (that all might have been quite comfortable and smelt pretty good) for a life of adventure and surprise.
+Whatever happened you always had the solidarity of your fellow travellers, a solidarity born of the fact that you had to accept this situation, that this was the deal that you accepted when you left your boring home and your boring life and your boring friends and your boring family (that all might have been quite comfortable and smelt pretty good) for a life of adventure and surprise.
 That was the backpackers wager, and it was a wager that defined us.

 First the information available to backpackers exploded with reviews being written and we many being empowered to actually know (to some extent) what kind of a place we where heading into.
 This meant awful hostels could only get away with it for so long before being found out by customer flow and sometimes regulatory authorities.
 Suddenly the relationship between backpacker and hostel was changing, and the very nature of backpacking was changing too…